Deviled Eggs Dip

-Deviled Eggs Dip is a must-try!
-It packs all the delicious flavors of deviled eggs, minus the hassle.
-Creamy, spicy and addictively good, the dip takes just minutes to make and is a great crowd appetizer.
+This appetizer is a must-try!
+It packs all the delicious flavors of deviled eggs minus the hassle to make them.
+Creamy, spicy, and addictively good, the dip takes just minutes to make and is a great crowd appetizer.

-If you are out of ideas on how to use leftover Easter eggs, this dip is a great option.
 Serve it with chips, crackers or crunchy veggies, it will be gone before you know it.

-I also tried it on toast, topped with avocado and bacon and it’s pretty mind-blowing.
+If you are out of ideas on using leftover Easter eggs, this dip is a great option.
+I also tried it on toast, topped with avocado and bacon, and it’s pretty mind-blowing.
+Since it’s so easy to make, this is my go-to appetizer, and I keep finding creative ways to serve it!
+Adding it as a spread to burrito wraps is so good and a nice protein boost!

 Why you will love this recipe